allyhume/SBMLDataTools/README.md

 </listOfParameters>
 ```

-and also contains an assignment rule associated with this paramater:
+and also contains an assignment rule associated with this parameter:

 ```
     <listOfRules>